- Symbols used

 - Scan all email attachments with antivirus software.

-- Beware of websites with invalid certificates.
-Remember that data entered on such websites can be intercepted.
+- Be mindful of sites with invalid certificates.
+Remember that data entered on such sites could be intercepted by criminals.

 - Pay close attention when entering passwords or making payments online.